-Angelica Añabeza and Prajesh Khanal delivered a Youth Statement during the eighth session of the Committee on Environment and Development (CED8), highlighting the adverse climate impacts on young people and how they envision their collective future.
+Angelica Añabeza and Prajesh Khanal envision a just climate future through a Youth Statement during the eighth session of the Committee on Environment and Development (CED8), highlighting the adverse climate impacts on young people and their suggested solutions.

-On 16 October 2024, Angelica Añabeza, Senior Associate at the Wadhwani Foundation Philippines and Movers Facilitator, together with Prajesh Khanal, Executive Director of the Centre for Policy and Governance Studies, Movers Ambassador, and YECAP Fellow, delivered a Youth Statement during the eighth session of the Committee on Environment and Development (CED8).
+On 16 October 2024, Angelica Añabeza, Senior Associate at the Wadhwani Foundation Philippines and Movers Facilitator, together with Prajesh Khanal, Executive Director of the Centre for Policy and Governance Studies, Movers Ambassador, and YECAP Fellow, represented Asia-Pacific youth voices through a Youth Statement during the eighth session of the Committee on Environment and Development (CED8).

 Held at the United Nations Conference Centre (UNCC) in Bangkok, the CED8 discussed progress made on five priority areas: low-carbon transition and low-greenhouse-gas emission development strategies; air pollution; ocean protection; sustainable urban development; and access to information concerning the environment and public participation in decision-making processes.